 The large number of possible threats and difficult-to-predict situations prohibits programming every potentially necessary behavioral model in advance, using traditional methods and solutions.
 Contingencies are taken into account by the robot’s artificial intelligence system, such as an intrusion detected in the protected area, the triggering of stationary security sensors, and the need to change routes in case movement is obstructed.
 The interaction of robots as a set of independent, intelligent agents, determining their own group (swarm) behavior, allows the robots to solve complex challenges involving continuous video surveillance while guarding important, large-scale facilities.

 Ensuring the safety of premises and facilities comes with many challenges, most of which can be met by SMP Robotics’ specialized models of security robots.

-The S5 PTZ Security Robot is designed to monitor expansive areas and provides long-range surveillance at a distance of up to 110 yds.
+The AI security Surveillance robot Picard is designed to monitor expansive areas and provides long-range surveillance at a distance of up to 110 yds.
 If motion is detected, it automatically directs its PTZ camera toward the motion, zooms in on the object, and transmits an amplified image to the Central Monitoring Station.
 The S5 S Solar-Powered Security Robot is designed for prolonged, autonomous operation without the need to recharge.

-The S5 Perimeter Control Robot provides perimeter control around a fenced-in territory.
+The AI security Patrol robot Prompt provides perimeter control around a fenced-in territory.
 This robot constantly moves along the fence, and if sensors on the fence are triggered, the robot changes its route to move to the zone of potential intrusion.